SondagesPro/LS-surveyChaining/README.md

 # surveyChaining for LimeSurvey

-Chaining one survey to another one.
+Chaining one survey with another one.

 Current purpose is validation of survey by another person.

+- *This plugin is compatible and tested with 3.18 version*
-* This plugin is compatible with 3.X version, and can be tested in 2.73 version*
+- This plugin can can be tested in 2.73 version, this was not tested.
+- This plugin can can be tested in 4.0 and up version, this was not tested.

 ## Installtion